Forty Years On (song): Other uses

 In the United Kingdom: the school song of the old Brewood Grammar School for boys, Netherthorpe School, Colyton Grammar School, Dover Grammar School, Woodford County High School in Essex, Beverley Grammar School in East Yorkshire, Bolton School, Manchester Grammar School, Stand Grammar School Whitefield, High Storrs Grammar School, Sheffield, Ecclesfield Grammar School, Sheffield (1931–1973) the now-defunct Salford Grammar School, the former Wyggeston Grammar School for Boys, Leicester (succeeded by Wyggeston and Queen Elizabeth I College) and Harrow School's affiliated school, The John Lyon School.
 In the 1950s and 1960s, it was also the school song of Clifton High School in Bristol, an all-girls school at the time.
 It is also the school song of Wycombe High School for girls and was also sung at the end of term in the 1980s at Wycombe Abbey School, in whose songbook it figured.
 It was also sung by King Edward's Grammar School for Boys, Five Ways, Birmingham, in the 1950s by all the school leavers.
 It was also the school song of Lawnswood (formerly Leeds Modern School) hence the title of Alan Bennett's play since he is a former pupil.
-Also sung at the now-defunct Helston Grammar School in Helston, Cornwal, England.
+Also sung at the now-defunct Helston Grammar School in Helston, Cornwall, England.

 In the King's School, Canterbury, the song was sung in the 1920s.
 It was replaced with 'The School of Theodore' hymn.

 In the United States: sung at the Cranbrook Kingswood School in Bloomfield Hills, Michigan (excluding the Winston Churchill verse) at the commencement ceremony.
 Also sung at St. Timothy's School in Stevenson, Maryland as part of a tradition dating back to 1882 (though it is sung faster and with some major alterations in the lyrics).

 In India: the Cathedral and John Connon School of Bombay's school song, Prima in Indus, is an adaptation of this.